SquadFM/Falcon-4-BMS-Linux/README.md

 - This program only shows a black window.
 To show it properly run the following command in your terminal:

 `WINEPREFIX="/home/x/Games/FalconBMS" wine reg add "HKCU\\SOFTWARE\\Microsoft\\Avalon.Graphics" /v DisableHWAcceleration /t REG_DWORD /d 1 /f`

+## FIREWALL CONFIGURATION
+- The following ports have to be opened in your computers firewall if you want to play online `sudo ufw allow 2934/udp`
+`sudo ufw allow 2935/udp`
+- Also enable port forwarding to your computer for both UDP ports